 my favourite to this day.
 With the dramatic shift that they later took, most people are unaware that they ever crafted such

-their name is mentioned.
-I remember many nights, all those years ago, listening to this right alongside the first few records
+when their name is mentioned.
+I remember many nights, all those years ago, listening to this right alongside the first few

-from Venom, Slayer and Razor.
-It was difficult to share the brilliance of this release with anyone, as the only people that
+records from Venom, Slayer and Razor.
+It was difficult to share the brilliance of this release with anyone, as the only people

 but also exuded a sense of sincerity and raw energy that soon faded with subsequent releases.